 - Woo Bamboo – available at Safeway and Natural Grocers

 - Preserve – available all over!
 Handle is made from old yogurt cups.
-After you’re done using it, you can toss it into the Gimme 5 recycling bin at Whole Foods Market.
+After you’re done using it, you can toss it into the Gimme 5 recycling bin at Whole Foods Market (check in with them to make sure program is currently running before heading over).
 According to the package, the case that the toothbrush comes in is also recyclable in the Gimme 5 bin.

 - Dental Floss is plastic string that comes in a plastic case.
 There are some alternatives you can find in town such as floss made from 100% silk and cases that are paper or metal.
 Another option is an electric water flosser: reusable over and over again!